 We trust that you've found this guide on managing urinary tract infections (UTIs) in cats and dogs informative!
 If you have specific inquiries about dealing with UTIs in your pets, Sploot Veterinary Care is here to help!

 If you suspect UTI in your furry friend, our skilled veterinarians are equipped to diagnose and treat UTIs in both dogs and cats.
 Schedule an appointment online or via the Sploot Vets app!
-We also accept walk-ins and same-day appointments in our convenient clinic locations, open 365 days a year (10 am to 10 pm).
+We also accept walk-ins and same-day appointments in our convenient clinic locations, open 365 days a year for extended hours.

 Till next time, we’re with you every pounce of the way!